Zete0/Guides/Basics/1 Basic Openers.md

 #### Adding High Wind into the Equasion

 - Some maps have very strong wind and we do not need any solar at all
-- Here, since we're opening wind, we should add a wind between a 2nd and 3rd mex in order to not stall on Energy when making the wind turbine
+- Here, since we're opening wind, we should add a wind between a 2nd and 3rd mex.
+If we do not, we will stall on energy when building the wind turbine.
+  *(exceptions exist if the commander needs to walk to grab metal nodes)*

 | | **4 Metal Node Example** | **3 Metal Node Example** | **2 Metal Node Example** |
 | --- | ---  | ---    | --- |